gianbartadougall/WatchDog-ESP32/README.md

    - Setup UART interrupt so the STM32 will wake up if it receives something on the UART line.
 It will then go back to deep sleep mode once it has processed the task
 - Get the SD card working with long file names (DONE)
+- Make the photos taken on the SD card save with the rtc time.
+Also make the temperature data be stored in the data file
 - Write the main loop in the STM32 to commuicate to the ESP32 and get everything functioning
 - Setup ADC to measure voltage of the battery on the ESP32 and blink an LED a certain number of times to indicate the estimated time left